Jaypee Infra: NBCC, Suraksha get time till June 4 to submit revised bids

-New Delhi.
-May 29 (IANS) In a relief for the state-run NBCC, the Committee of Creditors (CoC) of Jaypee Infratech (JIL) has given more time to NBCC and Suraksha group for submitting revised resolution plans to acquire the bankrupt company.
+New Delhi: In a relief for the state-run NBCC, the Committee of Creditors (CoC) of Jaypee Infratech (JIL) has given more time to NBCC and Suraksha group for submitting revised resolution plans to acquire the bankrupt company.

 Both the applicants will now have to submit fresh bids by June 4.